Ensono/amido.github.io/docs/infrastructure/azure/pipelines/azure_devops.md

 ---
-id: pipeline_templates
+id: azure_devops
-title: Pipeline Templates
+title: Azure DevOps Pipeline
-sidebar_label: Pipeline Templates
+sidebar_label: Azure DevOps
 ---

 Where possible, we are creating reusable steps that can be pulled into any base pipeline.
 Reusable steps can include tasks to deploy, build, test and more.